ChromeGaming/PACKABUNCHAS/README.md

   # Game Description 🎮

-  To every game enthusiast, here in PACKABUNCHAS you are spacey, a group of space rangers specialised in packing and rescuing cretures around the galaxy!
-This is a stimulating brain game Built using core tech-stacks HTML and JavaScript that requires strategy and spatial intelligence.
+  To every game enthusiast, here in PACKABUNCHAS you are Spacey, a group of space rangers specialised in packing and rescuing creatures around the galaxy!
+This is a stimulating brain game, built using core tech-stacks HTML and JavaScript that requires strategy and spatial intelligence.
 Players must strategically drag different shaped pieces onto the spaceship grid and aim to save the creatures! 🚀

   ### Features 📃

   - <b>Variety of Modes:</b> Standard play mode with time constraints or a relaxing Zen mode.
 - <b>Invertible block pieces:</b> Rotate or flip your pieces for enhanced control over piece placement.
 - <b>Drag Mode:</b> Provides additional strategic opportunities by allowing movement of already placed blocks.
-- <b>Interactive:</b> This game is completely user interavtive and friendly with amusing backgrounds, music, and features.
+- <b>Interactive:</b> This game is completely user interactive and friendly with amusing backgrounds, music, and features.
 <br><br>

 <hr>